 Always carefully read the rules of each park you visit before allowing your dog to play.

-Now, let’s take a tour around ten of the most popular and well-equipped dog parks in Colorado.
+Now, let’s take a tour around eleven of the most popular and well-equipped dog parks in Colorado.
 We’ve also included some of the best on-leash parks and trails for days when a quieter walk is your preference.

 Chatfield State Park, Littleton